chaotic-systems/orbithunter/docs/expanded_to_do_list.md

-Notes on scipy.optimize.minimize numerical methods that require Hessian matrix (or its product H*x)
+1. Inclusion of Hessian based numerical methods

-From scipy docs:
+Notes on scipy.optimize.minimize numerical methods that require Hessian matrix (or its product H*x) Right now the Hessian is somewhat annoying to implement so I am avoiding these methods for now 09/07/2020 From scipy docs:
 ```
 Only for Newton-CG, dogleg, trust-ncg, trust-krylov, trust-exact and trust-constr